Dennis Gaitsgory

-Dennis Gaitsgory is a professor of mathematics at Harvard University known for his research on the geometric Langlands program.
+Dennis Gaitsgory (born 17 November 1973) is an Israeli-American mathematician.
+He is a mathematician at Max Planck Institute for Mathematics (MPIM) at Bonn and is known for his research on the geometric Langlands program.

+Life and career

-Born in Chișinău, now in Moldova, he grew up in Tajikistan, before studying at Tel Aviv University under Joseph Bernstein (1990–1996).
+Born in Chișinău (now in Moldova) he grew up in Tajikistan, before studying at Tel Aviv University under Joseph Bernstein (1990–1996).
 He received his doctorate in 1997 for a thesis entitled "Automorphic Sheaves and Eisenstein Series".
 He has been awarded a Harvard Junior Fellowship, a Clay Research Fellowship, and the prize of the European Mathematical Society for his work.

 His work in geometric Langlands culminated in a joint 2002 paper with Edward Frenkel and Kari Vilonen, establishing the conjecture for finite fields, and a separate 2004 paper, generalizing the proof to include the field of complex numbers as well.

-Prior to his 2005 appointment at Harvard, he was an associate professor at the University of Chicago from 2001–2005.
+Prior to his current appointment at MPIM Bonn, he was a professor of mathematics at Harvard and an associate professor at the University of Chicago from 2001–2005.

+Honors and awards

+In 2025, he received the Breakthrough Prize in Mathematics.